 Keep kneading until the dough is soft, smooth, and stretchy.
-You want it to be beginning to form window; which simply means that when you stretch a golf-ball sized piece of dough, translucent areas appear in the dough.
+You want it to be beginning to form a window; which simply means that when you stretch a golf-ball-sized piece of dough, translucent areas appear in the dough.
 If it tears immediately instead, keep kneading!

 This will take about ten minutes in a stand mixer on low, at least fifteen minutes if kneading by hand.
 If using your bread machine to knead; just let it complete the cycle and come back to shape the loaf once the machine beeps.